This blog was updated in December 2019 for accuracy and additional information on visiting Zion National Park.

 Click here for details on hiking The Narrows.
 There are guiding services also for hiking the Narrows and outfitters that can get you set up with waterproof gear so you stay warmer while you hike.

 Riverside Walk– A flat 2 mile roundtrip hike on a paved trail AKA the first mile of the Narrows Hike.

 Weeping Rock– A very steep but short .4 mile roundtrip hike.
 Located at the start of Observation Point and Hidden Canyon.

 The Grotto Trail– This flat 1 mile hike connects The Grotto picnic area with Zion Lodge.

 Emerald Pools– A pretty flat 1.2 mile hike to the Lower Pools that you can add another mile and a little more elevation gain to if you want to go the Upper Pools.

 Watchman Trail– This hike is underrated.
 It’s a 3.3 mile hike to some really gorgeous views and is rarely crowded!
 Starts from Zion Visitor Center.

 A One Day Itinerary

-You could easily squeeze all four of these into one day, stopping halfway to have lunch or a picnic at the Zion Lodge.
-If you are visiting in the busy months of summer, get an early start and do these starting with Riverside Walk and finishing with Watchman in order to avoid some of the crowds.
-However, if you are worried about getting too tired to be able to do Watchman Trail, then start with that before heading to Temple of Sinawava to hike the Riverside Walk.
+You could take you time and do all of the little hikes, stopping halfway to have lunch or a picnic at the Zion Lodge.
+If you are visiting in the busy months of summer, get an early start and head north to south along the canyon, starting with Riverside Walk and finishing with Watchman in order to avoid some of the crowds.

 If you want to camp inside Zion at Watchman or South Campground, you can reserve your campsite here.